What is airport noise?

 Noise mitigation procedures and operating restrictions

-In compliance with national regulations, noise abatement procedures do not apply to state flights, humanitarian flights, search and rescue flights, test flights or any flights specifically authorised by the Italian Civil Aviation Authority.
+In compliance with national regulations, noise mitigation procedures and operational restrictions do not apply to state aircraft, military flights, humanitarian flights, search and rescue flights, or any flights authorised by the Italian Civil Aviation Authority.

-- Wind: Aircraft must take off and land in a headwind to ensure adequate aerodynamic lift.
-Air traffic is therefore coordinated in consideration of the wind speed and direction recorded.
+- Wind: Aircraft must take off and land in a headwind against its direction of movement to ensure adequate aerodynamic lift and, thus, flight safety.
+Air traffic is therefore coordinated considering the wind speed and direction recorded.

-- Bad weather: this is defined as adverse meteorological conditions at different altitudes, both at ground level as well as at high altitude, which may require aircraft to approach or depart from a particular direction.
+- Bad weather: this is defined as adverse meteorological conditions at different altitudes, both at ground level and at high altitude, which may require aircraft to approach or depart from a particular direction.

 - Infrastructure Limitations: these are conditions where maintenance activities are ongoing in aircraft movement areas (runways, aprons, taxiways) that temporarily limit or restrict operations or prevent the use of certain take-off/landing runs; other infrastructural limitations concern the specific characteristics of the aircraft which, due to its size and weight, needs to operate in a specific direction of movement).

-- Air traffic control (ATC) reasons: these are conditions where the direction of take-off and landing is determined by the need to ensure appropriate physical separation and regularity between incoming and outgoing air traffic.
+- ATC reasons: these are conditions where the direction of take-off and landing is constrained by the need to ensure appropriate physical separation and regularity of air traffic.
+This condition is laid down in the ENAC Ordinances for daytime only.

 - Pilot's request due to weather or safety reasons: requests from aircraft flight crew due to the weather (e.g. different meteorological conditions on the two different areas of the ground concerned and/or to avoid bad weather/storms/turbulence/wind shear), or due to the operational performance of the aeroplane (which affects the safety of take-off/landing, such as aircraft weight/available runway length/wind conditions/runway slope/runway contamination), or due to radio aids/available instrument procedures.